tsubasakong/mcp-hfspace/README.md

 We'll use `big-vision/paligemma-hf` to ask a question of an image.
 In this case, we specify the filename which is available in the Working Directory: we  don't want to upload the Image directly to Claude's context window.
 So, we can ask Claude:

 `paligemma to identify who is in the picture "bowie.jpg"` -> `Text Output: david bowie`

+Note that Claude fails this this test and PaliGemma passes it (this is from their example page).

 _If you are uploading something to Claude's context use the Paperclip Attachment button, otherwise specify the filename for the Server to send directly._